Thyroid Cancer: A Comprehensive Guide and The Top 6 Ways To Prevent ItMay 1, 2017

 Having “Adrenal Fatigue”

-If we could start from scratch, I would rather use the term hypothalamic-pituitary-adrenal dysregulation (HPAD).
+I would rather use the term hypothalamic-pituitary-adrenal dysregulation (HPAD).
 It might be a mouthful, but there are large amounts of research saying that it is the real thing.
-Most of what we know to cause and cure “adrenal fatigue” apply the same way to HPAD.
+Most of what we know to cause and remedy “adrenal fatigue” apply the same way to HPAD.

 Can my adrenals be fatigued?

 Okay, so they can be fatigued but it is pretty rare.
 This is a situation in which the adrenals are not able to make the cortisol that your body wants them to make.
-The body needs cortisol, but the adrenal glands are intentionally being slowed to the point where they cannot make it anymore.
+The body needs cortisol, but the adrenal glands are purposely slowing to the point where they cannot make it anymore.

-Key Insight: For us to better understand what we now know as adrenal fatigue, we need to think of it like this: it is not that your body cannot produce cortisol, it is that your body is intentionally slowing down to not produce enough.
-In this way, your adrenals are not fatigued, but they are fatiguing you.
+Key Insight: It is not that your body cannot produce cortisol, it is that your body is intentionally slowing down to not produce it.
+Your adrenals are not fatigued, but they are fatiguing you.

 The HPA Axis